KayTee1/E-Commerce-Store/README.md

 #### Step 4 Testing it

-Open your prefered browser and access the app with localhost:5173
+Open your preferred browser and access the app with localhost:5173

 ## Documentation

 ### API

-React Store Backend follows the REST (Representational State Transfer) style.
-This means it uses standard HTTP methods like GET, POST, PUT, and DELETE to perform actions on resources.
+The React Store Backend follows the REST (Representational State Transfer) style, utilizing standard HTTP methods such as GET, POST, PUT, and DELETE to interact with resources.
 RESTful APIs provide a straightforward and predictable way to interact with the API, making it easy to integrate into your applications.

 #### Available Routes